-At the regional level, there is the ASEAN Working Group on Environmentally Sustainable City (AWGESC), of which the ASEAN Initiative on Environmentally Sustainable City (AIESC) forms a part.
+At the regional level, there is the ASEAN6 Working Group on Environmentally Sustainable City (AWGESC), of which the ASEAN Initiative on Environmentally Sustainable City (AIESC) forms a part.
 The AWGESC sponsors the ASEAN Environmentally Sustainable City (ESC) Award and implements the ASEAN ESC Model City program that promotes environmental sustainability in member countries.
 Furthermore, the AWGESC is also responsible for pilot testing the revised ESC key indicators for clean air, clean land, and clean water.
-(ASEAN Cooperation on Environment,
+(ASEAN Cooperation on Environment, 2017).
+Several cities in Thailand have been selected to receive the ASEAN ESC Award in many categories.
+This includes Bangkok, Chiangmai, Krabi, and Phuket.
+Smaller cities such as Phitsanulok, and Roi-et have also won ESC certificates for small cities.
+Under the Model City Initiative, many cities in Thailand have been nominated as model cities.
+Special training has been provided to these cities, and various initiatives have been implemented.
+For example, 4 public ESC Learning Centers have been established in Chiang Rai.
+In Muangklang, training on implementation of low-carbon city projects has been provided to local communities.
+(ASEAN Model Cities, 2017).

-&lt;sup>6 ASEAN stands for Association of Southeast Asian Nations.
+6 ASEAN stands for Association of Southeast Asian Nations